Dyess breaks ground on new fuels facility

 |0

-This work, Dyess breaks ground on new fuels facility [Image 5 of 5], by SrA Alondra Cristobal Hernandez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Dyess breaks ground on new fuels facility, by MSgt Dana Cable, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.